benface/tailwindcss-transitions/README.md

 </button>
 ```

-Note: The `transitionDuration`, `transitionTimingFunction`, and `transitionDelay` theme objects accept a `default` key that doesn’t generate any class; it is used to define a custom property on all elements and pseudo-elements (`*, *::before, *::after`) if the value differs from the CSS-defined default.
+Note: The `transitionProperty`, `transitionDuration`, `transitionTimingFunction`, and `transitionDelay` theme objects accept a `default` key.
+For `transitionProperty`, it generates a simple `transition` class (instead of `transition-default`), but for the other three, `default` doesn’t generate any class; it is used to define a custom property on all elements and pseudo-elements (`*, *::before, *::after`) if the value differs from the CSS-defined default.
 These custom properties are then used to set actual properties on elements that have a `transition-[property]` or `transition-[duration]` class, so that you don’t have to define a duration, timing function, or delay every time.